Religion in Finland: Neopaganism

 Finnish Neopaganism, or the Finnish native faith (Suomenusko: 'Finnish Faith') is the contemporary Neopagan revival of Finnish paganism, the pre-Christian polytheistic ethnic religion of the Finns.
 A precursor movement was the Ukonusko ('Ukko's Faith', revolving around the god Ukko) of the early 20th century.
 The main problem in the revival of Finnish paganism is the nature of pre-Christian Finnish culture, which relied on oral tradition and of which very little is left.
 The primary sources concerning Finnish native culture are written by latter-era Christians.
 There are two main organisations of the religion, the Association of Finnish Native Religion (Suomalaisen kansanuskon yhdistys ry) based in Helsinki and officially registered since 2002, and the Pole Star Association (Taivaannaula ry) headquartered in Turku with branches in many cities, founded and officially registered in 2007.
 The Association of Finnish Native Religion also caters to Karelians and is a member of the Uralic Communion.

 Buddhism

 Buddhism in Finland represents a very small percentage of that nation's religious practices.
 In 2013 there were 5,266 followers of Buddhism in Finland, 0.1% of the population.
 There are currently 12 Finnish cities that have Buddhist temples: in Helsinki, Hyvinkää, Hämeenlinna, Jyväskylä, Kouvola, Kuopio, Lahti, Lappeenranta, Pori, Salo, Tampere and Turku.

 Bahá'í Faith

-While no statistics on the numbers of Baha'is have been released, the Evangelical Lutheran Church of Finland estimates the 2004 population of Bahá'ís to be approximately 500.
+While no statistics on the numbers of Baha'is have been released, the Evangelical Lutheran Church of Finland estimated the 2004 population of Bahá'ís to be approximately 500.
 Operation World, another Christian organization, estimated 0.01%, also about 500 Bahá'ís, in 2003.

-In 2005 there was an estimate of 1668 according to the Association of Religion Data Archives (relying on World Christian Encyclopedia).
+In 2020 there was an estimate of 1668 Baha'í followers, according to the Association of Religion Data Archives (relying on World Christian Encyclopedia).